 THINK OUTSIDE THE (CANDY) BOX.

-A great Easter gift can be movie tickets, clothes (always a favorite of my daughters), music, concert tickets, or gift cards.
+A great Easter gift can be clothes (always a favorite of my daughters), music, concert tickets (for the future), or gift cards.
 One of my friends told me once that she gave little bags of wild flower seeds with instructions to disperse them on a nearby hill and had hours of fun.
 Think of crocus or daffodils to plant in a pot or ground.

 Encourage emotional intelligence and stress management for you and your kids.
 Print out positive statements or affirmations and glue them onto eggs this year or place them inside the plastic ones.